Why ED Medications Sometimes Fall Short

 Several studies have investigated what happens when testosterone replacement therapy (TRT) is added to PDE5 inhibitors in men who did not respond to ED medications alone:

 - A 2005 randomized controlled trial by Shabsigh et al. found that men with low testosterone who failed sildenafil alone showed significant improvement in erectile function scores when testosterone gel was added.
-The International Index of Erectile Function (IIEF) scores improved by a mean of 4.4 points in the combination group versus no improvement with sildenafil alone.
+International Index of Erectile Function (IIEF) scores improved by a mean of 4.4 points in the combination group, versus no improvement with sildenafil alone.

 Who Should Consider Testing?